pgeu/pgeu-system/docs/invoices/payment.md

 accept the difference as a cost, rather than dealing with sub-payments.

+Mathc payment to multiple invoices
+:  This can be uased in case a single payment contains the payments for multiple inoices, when somebody has "helpfully" merged two payments.
+This *only* works if there amounts match exactly and there are no fees involved.

 Match payment to matcher
 :  This can be used as a workaround for incorrect bank matchers.
 Normally, when a transaction that matches a bank matcher shows up,